-- The ring indicator (RI) is signaled by a serial device or a PC Card device. (does not support the ring indicator (RI) resume by PC Card device.) - The time set on the resume timer elapses.
+- The ring indicator (RI) is signaled by a serial device or a PC Card device. - The time set on the resume timer elapses.

 Note: The computer does not accept any input immediately after it enters sleep mode.
 Wait a few seconds before taking any action to reenter operation mode.